WheteThunger/AutomatedWorkcarts/README.md

 5. To add wagons to the spawn point, aim at the trigger and run the command `awt.train Workcart WagonA WagonB WagonC Workcart`.
 This example command will add multiple wagons, with an additional workcart at the end.
 You can add as many wagons and workcarts as you want, in any order, as long as there is enough space for them on the tracks.
 6. If you want to add a conductor to the train, aim at the trigger and run `awt.update Conductor Fwd Hi` then `awt.respawn`.

+Note: If the train is destroyed, it will be respawned up to 30 seconds later.
+At most one train can be spawned by a given spawn point at a time.
+If you want multiple trains, you will need to create multiple spawn points.

 ## Permission

 - `automatedworkcarts.toggle` -- Allows usage of the `aw.toggle` and `aw.resetall` commands.